CQCL/pytket-iqm/README.md

 During the backend initialisation, `pytket-iqm` also retrieves the names of physical qubits and qubit connectivity.
-You can override the qubit connectivity by providing the `arch` parameter to `IQMBackend` constructor, but it generally does not make sense, since the IQM server reports the valid quantum architecture relevant to the given backend URL.
+You can override the qubit connectivity by providing the `arch` parameter to the `IQMBackend` constructor, but it generally does not make sense, since the IQM server reports the valid quantum architecture relevant to the given backend URL.